 The Professional Sales major provides the necessary knowledge and skills which students need to begin their professional careers as sales representatives.
 Professional sales representatives provide products and services to other businesses.
 These corporate representatives create value for their business customers by fulfilling needs and helping solve customer problems.
 In order to accomplish this, the sales representatives develop strong relationships with their customers which are built on trust, cooperation, commitment and, information.
 These representatives may sell consumer goods and services, industrial products, business goods and services and health care products and services.
 For more information about opportunities in Professional Sales visit the Marketing Undergraduate Careers page, and the Center for Global Sales Leadership website.

 Taught by world-class faculty members who are dedicated teachers and expert researchers, our curriculum is both cutting edge and practical, teaching you important marketing concepts and developing your communication, creative, and analytical skills.
-Three skill classes will be the foundation of your marketing education:
+Two skill classes will be the foundation of your marketing education:

 - M344 Creativity and Communication

 Some opportunities are built into our classes.
 In Creativity and Communication, for example, you can create a marketing campaign for an actual client.
 Outside of class, you can intern for a prestigious company, join one of our student organizations, compete in a national sales competition, study consumer behavior in our Customer Interface Virtual Laboratory, or compete in case competitions.